-No matter where you stay, keep it mind, Costa Rica is very much a developing nation.
+No matter where you stay, keep in mind, Costa Rica is very much a developing nation.
 Theft happens – all the time.
-It sucks, but it’s true.
-So never leave anything of any value anywhere unless you don’t really want it.
-That includes flip flops on the beach.
+It sucks, but it's true.
+So never leave anything of any value anywhere unless you don't really want it.
+That includes flip-flops on the beach.
 Lock your house.
 Lock your valuables, and use common sense while walking around at night.

 What to eat

 Oh food.
-As a foodie you can bet that I have some things to say on the topic.
+As a foodie, you can bet that I have some things to say on the topic.
 For starters, Costa Rican food is not crazy adventurous.
 The usual Costa Rican restaurant – called a “Soda” will sell Platos Típicos consisting of Gallo Pinto (rice and beans) with some cooked and raw veggies, and your choice of protein.
-For extras you can sometimes add cheese, which is a dense block similar to Indian paneer or Greek haloumi or maybe some avocado.
+For extras, you can sometimes add cheese, which is a dense block similar to Indian paneer or Greek halloumi or maybe some avocado.

 Simple and delicious but you may grow tired of this dish if you stay long enough.

-Luckily Santa Teresa is brimming with surprising good and diverse restaurants.
+Luckily Santa Teresa is brimming with surprisingly good and diverse restaurants.
 This is not an exhaustive list, but I think it should get you started. 😉

 The Green Store – The first is not a restaurant at all, but the small but decent organic grocery store where you can stock up your casita with nearly everything you need – from free range meat and eggs, local butter and goat cheese and yogurt to fresh produce, dry goods, and natural body products.
 They even have colloidal silver – which we went through over a quart warding off tropical tummy bugs.
 They have a good juice bar outside too.
 Get the ground coffee in the red foil package.
 It's the best.
 Also, they don't have regular milk for coffee so you'll need to get that at a “Super.”